 South India’s Golden Chariot luxury train

-Stuart Forster takes a journey on the Golden Chariot luxury train in south India, from Bengaluru to Goa.
+Stuart Forster takes a journey on the Golden Chariot luxury train in South India, travelling from Bengaluru to Goa.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The Golden Chariot is south India’s answer to the Palace on Wheels; this is a luxury train transporting tourists in five-star comfort between sites of cultural and historic interest.
-Every Monday of the season, the purple train pulls out of Bengaluru’s Yeshwanthpur railway station to tour regional highlights.
+The Golden Chariot is South India’s answer to the Palace on Wheels.
+This is a luxury train transporting tourists in five-star comfort between sites of cultural and historic interest.
+Every Monday of the season, the purple train pulls out of Bengaluru’s Yeshwanthpur railway station.

 If you thought luxury train travel belonged to the world of Agatha Christie and went out of fashion with the Charleston, think again.
-The concept of exploring India’s heritage sites from the opulent surroundings of a train with dining carriages, a lounge bar and comfortable sleeping quarters is proving increasingly popular.
+The concept is proving increasingly popular.
+The Golden Chariot is a way of exploring heritage sites and then returning to a train with dining carriages, a lounge bar and comfortable sleeping quarters.

 Luxury rail travel in India

-The acclaimed Palace on Wheels – which tours attractions in the ‘golden triangle’ of Delhi, Rajasthan and Agra – rolled into service back in 1982.
-It remained India’s only train of its kind until Maharashtra’s Deccan Odyssey entered commission in 2004.
+The acclaimed Palace on Wheels rolled into service back in 1982.
+It tours attractions in the ‘golden triangle’ of Delhi, Rajasthan and Agra.
+It remained India’s only train of its kind until Maharashtra’s Deccan Odyssey entered service in 2004.

-The Golden Chariot’s inaugural journey took place in March 2008.
-The idea of establishing a luxury train service in Karnataka was long in the offing.
+The Golden Chariot’s inaugural journey was in March 2008.
+Yet the idea of establishing a luxury train service in Karnataka was long in the offing.

 “This was considered for the last ten years…primarily we felt that the interior parts of Karnataka were very difficult to access.
 The accessibility was an issue.
 We did not have good roads, we did not have good airports or even good tourism infrastructure, like hotels, in places like Hampi, Badami and Hassan,” explained Vinay Luthra, the Managing Director of the Karnataka State Tourism Development Commission, shortly after the service began.